 Now you’re in complete control and you will need to be as transparent open and honest as possible.
 This action just cut the rope in half so now there’s nothing to pull from either side.
 Letting go of the rope is not about being right or wrong, it’s having the power within to destroy the petty back and forth argument and rise above the insecurities.

 This starting point broke the power struggles in half and has now left you vulnerable in the hands of your spouse so you can actually hear what they have to say.
-This may seem like your setting yourself up for disrespect and a lost fight but think again.
+This may seem like you’re setting yourself up for disrespect and a lost fight but think again.
 The battle may have been lost momentarily but the war is now strategic and the enemy is not your spouse but the power struggle itself.

 Power struggles vs true love